ankithar/Travel-and-entertainment-app-AngularJS-Bootstrap-and-ExpressJS/README.md

 1) Navigation tabs using AngularJS
 2) PhotoGrid using Bootstrap
 3) Maps using Google APIs
-4) Customer reviews usinh Google and Yelp reviews
+4) Customer reviews using Google and Yelp reviews